For my third visit back to Melaka, I decided to drop by the island country of Singapore.

 After the early morning flight with Cebu Pacific, we landed in the new Terminal Four (T4) of Changi Airport.
 Because we landed at the wee hours of the morning, the T4 is pretty relaxed.
 I decided to take a quick stroll around to see the terminal features.

-From T4, I had to take the bus to Terminal 2 so I can take the train to Bugis Station to capsule hotel where I will be staying for the night.
+From T4, I had to take the bus to Terminal 2 so I can take the train to Bugis Station- the station nearest to capsule hotel where I will be staying for the night.

 With roughly 24 hours to go around the city, I wasted no time.
 After securing my things and freshening up in the hotel, I walked towards Merlion Park.

 The capsule hotel was located along Beach Road.
 From there, it was roughly a one and a half kilometer walk.
 But since the sun hasn’t started blazing in all its glory, the trek wasn’t that bad.
 It is good exercise!

 On my way, I also passed by the Civilian War Monument and the Esplanade.